Gibraltar International Airport: Background

 Since the construction of the airport runway across it in the 1940s, Winston Churchill Avenuethe main road in and out of Gibraltarhas crossed the airport runway.
-This has caused delays and tailbacks as the road closes when aircraft take off and land (more than 15 times per day).
+This has caused delays and traffic jams as the road closes when aircraft take off and land (more than 15 times per day).
 Consequently, a bypass tunnel was proposed, to allow traffic to pass under the runway at all times.

 Construction

 In the late 2000s, a project to build a tunnel and a four-lane diversion road was approved by the Government of Gibraltar.
 The construction contract was signed in November 2008 by Chief Minister Sir Peter Caruana.
 With a cost around £30 million, the project was planned for completion in 2010.

 Construction on the project began in December 2008.
 By the contracted completion date, only 25% of the project had been completed.
 In July 2011, the Government terminated the contract alleging the contractor Obrascón Huarte Lain (OHL) had failed to comply with the contract.
 In May 2012, the contractor took the Government to court, alleging wrongful termination of the contract, and sought £6.5 million in damages.
 In April 2014, the High Court of Justice of England and Wales ordered the contractor to pay the completion costs of the project.

 In June 2016, the Government and OHL reached a settlement, with OHL agreeing to complete the project at a price of £24 million, with a completion date of November 2018.
 Further construction delays owing to sub-standard work meant that the tunnel was not handed over to the Government until summer 2022.
 Testing and commissioning of various tunnel systems followed, including working with emergency services.
 The final cost of the project was £34 million.

 On 31 March 2023, at one minute past midnight, the new road and tunnel access route to Gibraltar was opened to the public, and vehicular access across the runway was closed.
-The road was named 'Kingsway' in an inauguration ceremony by Chief Minister Fabian Picardo the day before.
+The road was named "Kingsway" in an inauguration ceremony by Chief Minister Fabian Picardo the day before.
 The naming of the road had been approved by Charles III.